GetSetAbhi/High-Level-System-Design/short_url/README.md

 **How it works**

- * When an Application Server (Worker) starts up, or when it has used all the IDs from its currently allocated block, it needs a new block.
+ * When a URL Service starts up, or when it has used all the IDs from its currently allocated block, it sends a request to zookeeper for assigning an ID Block.

- The application
+ * Once a worker has its allocated block ID Block, it stores this range in its local memory.

+ * For every subsequent request sent to the URL Service to generate a short URL, the URL Service increments its local counter (the value of the counter lies between the ID range assigned by zookeeper) and converts that counter value to a base 62 code which is the short url code.

+ * If a URL Service instance crashed, then the ID Range assigned to it is lost and cannot be recovered.
+ This is a known trade-off in this case.
+Given the vast number of IDs available (e.g., trillions for Base62), losing a small fraction of IDs (e.g., 1 million per crash) is usually acceptable.

 ### 2. Choice of database

 ### Notification Trigger Services